Telehealth Psychiatry

 Frequently Asked Questions

 After that, follow-up visits are 30 minutes.
 Early in treatment, we typically meet every two to four weeks so I can monitor how things are going and make adjustments.
 Once you're feeling stable, we can space visits out further.
-Every visit includes dedicated time for focused talk therapy alongside any medication management.

 That's very common.
 I'll review everything you're currently taking during your initial evaluation and we'll talk through what's working and what isn't.
 If your current regimen makes sense, I'm happy to continue it.
 If I have concerns, I'll explain why and we'll work on a plan together.
 Either way, I'll make sure there's no unsafe gap in your prescriptions during the transition.